 But I need more sleep!

-It can help to know that by responding to your baby’s needs you are helping him feel safe and secure, and that he is not ‘manipulating you’ and neither a pre-schooler nor a baby are capable of plotting to keep you awake.
+It can help to know that by responding to your baby’s nighttime needs you are helping him feel safe and secure, and that he is not “manipulating you” and neither a pre-schooler nor a baby are capable of plotting to keep you awake.
 However if your baby constantly wakes every hour or two through the night you may be feeling desperate for longer stretches of sleep.
-Finding other mothers who are going through the same and learning from those who have come through the other side can be a good place to start e.g. try a La Leche League meeting.
-The following article from Ask Dr Sears also has some helpful tips that share the experiences of other mothers:

 Coping with baby waking up at night

 An older baby may still wake up often at night and need a breastfeed to fall back to sleep without being hungry.
-The breast is your baby’s sleep trigger where a comfy pillow might be yours; if you woke up without your pillow in the night you would most likely need to find it to return to sleep!
-The key to encouraging your baby to sleep for longer stretches without leaving them to “cry it out” is to help them associate falling asleep with a new sleep trigger instead of the breast.
-The No-Cry Sleep Solution by Elizabeth Pantley makes suggestions of how to gently and gradually introduce new sleep associations for a breastfed baby without leaving them to cry.
+The breast is your baby’s trigger to fall back to sleep, where a comfy pillow might be yours; if you woke up to find your pillow missing in the night you would most likely need to find it to return to sleep!
+Assuming your baby isn’t hungry or poorly, the key to encouraging your baby to sleep for longer stretches without leaving them to “cry it out” is to encourage them to associate falling asleep with alternative sleep triggers as well as or instead of the breast.
+The No-Cry Sleep Solution by Elizabeth Pantley makes suggestions of how to gently and gradually introduce new sleep associations for a breastfed baby without leaving them to cry or sleep alone.

 Frequently asked questions

-Will solids stop baby waking up at night?
+Will starting solids stop baby waking up at night?

 Babies wake in the night for many reasons (see above) and not just hunger.
+There is no evidence that giving solid foods will stop a baby from waking up at night.
 Carlos Gonzalez a Spanish paediatrician points out that many older children wake at night even after a substantial dinner;